mariinkys/starrydex/README.md

 > [!CAUTION]
 > Right now the application configuration does not get saved and it's lost upon application restart.

-Created by [mariinkys](https://github.com/mariinkys).
-Pokémon and Pokémon character names are trademarks of Nintendo.

-This application uses [PokeApi](https://github.com/PokeAPI/) and its resources.

 ## Install

 To install your COSMIC application, you will need [just](https://github.com/casey/just), if you're on Pop!\_OS, you can install it with the following command: